Skip to content

 UroLift or Rezum

-Selected men who want a less invasive BPH option and whose prostate size and anatomy are suitable.
+Selected men who want a lower-burden BPH option and whose prostate size and anatomy are suitable.

 Coverage and out-of-pocket cost depend on plan rules, procedure setting, and whether the anatomy fits the treatment.